cosmith71/bongo_cat_monitor/README.md

-This version compiles with lvgl 8.3.
+# This version compiles with lvgl 8.3.
 I had to set the partiion scheme to "Huge APP (3MB No OTA/1MB SPIFFS)" under tools > board.
+The changes made were to the pinouts and the inversion switch.
+Everything else is the same.

+---

 # 🐱 Bongo Cat ESP32 - Your Cute Digital Typing Companion